You can be absolutely anything you want to be in Brighton, and no-one will bat a spangly faux-eyelash.

 5. The North Laine

 If you’ve heard Brighton being described as London by the sea, then the North Laine is Camden Lock (errr, without the lock bit).
 Several largely pedestrianised streets offer up tons of one-off bohemian shops and cafés, as well as a great deal of the street art mentioned above.
 And one of my favourite nights out in Brighton is there, the fantastic Komedia and its Krater comedy club.
+There’s more pics and info about the North Laine in my post here.

 6. Brighton Palace Pier